gabriellesc/FRP-intro/README.md

 How do we test `crazyDouble`?
 - Side effects make testing much harder - why?
 - Are there cases where we need side effects?
-(Pure functional languages don’t allow them...)
+(Pure functional languages don't allow them...)
 - Notice that the loop order matters here:
 If it is Wednesday when we start looping, and it stops being Wednesday while we are looping, then some elements will be doubled and some will be tripled - and the result would be different if we looped in a different order!
-- So we can’t apply `crazyDouble` to the elements in parallel, or in a different order, for optimization...
+- So we can't apply `crazyDouble` to the elements in parallel, or in a different order, for optimization...

 ### Triggering updates